-We’ll help you navigate the new state of nuptials in 2021 and beyond.
+We’ll help you navigate the new state of nuptials.
 Below, we’ve compiled everything you need to know to tackle your upcoming wedding events with ease and grace, even though they might not look like you had originally planned.
 You’ll find ideas, guidelines, and etiquette tips so you can make informed and safe decisions for you and your guests.

 — Safety precautions.
 When planning any event during Covid, you should always check your local and state recommendations, as well as the guidelines from the Centers for Disease Control (CDC).
 If you’re considering requiring all guests to be vaccinated or Covid-negative at your wedding, you can gather that information up front on your digital wedding invitations and provide FAQs on your wedding website.